glennyonemitsu/MarkupHiveSDK/README.md

 All static assets such as css and png files are to be in the `static/` directory.
 Any url prefixed with `/static/` will directly serve these files.

+## Future changes

+Both the markuphive.com service and this SDK are in beta, which means the service infrastructure and SDK can change before becoming production ready and stable.